bcdannyboy/scripts/README.md

 # scripts
-sometimes i feel like posting random scripts i write
+just need a place to save some random scripts here and there...